ngarciaiii/archived_blog/_posts/2022-05-17-Still a Grasshopper.markdown

 # this cuts a field before delimiter ";" in the sample txt
 $ cut -f 1 -d ";" sample.txt

+# more tricks
+# cut all characters that are more than 4th, and print the cut characters
+$ cut -c 5- sample.txt

+# cut all character that are between 5th and 10th and print the cut characters
+$ cut -c 5-10 sample.txt

+# cut all characters that are less than 6th characters and print the cut characters
+$ cut -c -5 sample.txt

 ############

 ## paste is like cat, and has delimiter like in cut command.